Heterotic Line Bundle Models on Generalized Complete Intersection Calabi Yau Manifolds: Scan Results

 \subsubsection{Comparison to data on CICYs}

 It is interesting to compare our results to the ones found on regular CICYs.
 The following two geometries

-are, according to Walls theorem\footnote{Two Calabi Yau three folds are said to be homotopically equivalent, if all their topological invariants such as $c(X), d_{ijk}, h^\bullet$ match.} \cite{wall1966classification}, homotopically equivalent to $X_1$.
-In \cite{Anderson:2013xka} it has been shown that they admit respectively 93 and 459 heterotic line bundle models.
+are, according to Wall's theorem \cite{wall1966classification}, homotopically equivalent to $X_1$\footnote{Two Calabi-Yau three folds are said to be homotopically equivalent, if all their topological invariants such as $c(X), d_{ijk}, h^\bullet$ match.}.
+In \cite{Anderson:2013xka} it has been shown that these CICYs admit respectively 93 and 459 heterotic line bundle models.
 Excluding models with anti-generations and not satisfying the Higgs constraints \eqref{eq:higgs} they still admit 45 and 261 heterotic SLM.
-An interesting observations is that while these two manifolds are homotopically equivalent they admit different number of SLM realisations.
-The majority of this difference can be explained by the broken permutation symmetry in the first row of the configuration matrix.
-It leads to less redundant models in the case of $X_{7487}$.
-Since the first configuration matrix in \eqref{eq:gCICYs} also has the last row breaking a permutation symmetry of the five projective spaces, we would expect the number of models found to be closer to $X_{7487}$.
+This leads to the interesting observation that, while these two manifolds are homotopically equivalent, they admit different number of SLM realisations, showing that the number of SLMs depends strongly on the embedding of the CY.
+This difference can largely be explained by the broken permutation symmetry in the first row of the configuration matrix of $M_{7487}$.
+This leads to less redundant models in this case, compared with of $M_{7447}$.
+Since the configuration matrix of $X_1$ in \eqref{eq:gCICYs} also has the last row breaking a permutation symmetry of the five projective spaces, we would expect the number of models found to be closer to $M_{7487}$.

 Figure \ref{fig:plot} shows all models found on the four geometries for increasing $q_{max}$.
-The 99 models on $X_1$ are about twice as much as the 45 models on $X_{7447}$ but do not reach the 261 models found on $X_{7487}$. $X_2$ allows for less realistic line bundle models with only 33 models being found.
-On both gCICYs we find that the maximal charge $q_{max} = 4$ that occurs is in line with the two CICY geometries.
-It would be illuminating to derive this bound on the maximal charge as was done for the tetraquardic in \cite{Buchbinder:2013dna}.
-We also see that the highest increase in models found occurs at $q_{max} = 2$ consistent with the results of \cite{Anderson:2013xka}.
-There is one more observation to be made, $X_2$ admits three models with $q_{max} = 1$ a property that for CICYs is only observed at $h^{1,1}(X) \geq 6$.
+The 99 models on $X_1$ are about twice as much as the 45 models on $M_{7447}$ but do not reach the 261 models found on $M_{7487}$.
+This already indicates that the gCICY presentation is comparably efficient in providing heterotic SLMs.
+It is worth taking a closer look at the models found on these three equivalent manifolds.
+This will tell us whether we have found truly new SLMs in the gCICY description.
+We thus plot, in Figure \ref{fig:higgs}, the number of Higgs doublets and vector bundle singlets in the upstairs spectrum.
+The two plots suggest that the models found on $X_1$ and $M_{7447}$ are, to a large degree, a subset of the models found on $M_{7487}$.